Concordium/concordium-smart-contract-tools/front-end-tools/README.md

 # Developer Front End Tools

-The front end contains useful tools for developers:
+The front end contains useful functionalities for smart contract developers:

 - Upload and deploy a smart contract module to chain.
 - Initialize a smart contract module on chain.

-Only the browser wallet (no walletConnect) is supported in the first version.
+Only the browser wallet is supported in the first version (no support for mobile wallets).

 ## Prerequisites

--   Browser wallet extension must be installed in Chrome browser.
+-   Browser wallet extension must be installed in a Chromium-based browser.

 ## Running the front end